California

 Notification Timeline and Requirements

-Businesses must disclose the breach within 30 calendar days of discovery or notification.
-A reasonable delay is permitted for law enforcement purposes or to determine the scope of the breach.
+Businesses must notify affected consumers within 30 calendar days of discovering the breach.
+A reasonable delay is permitted for law enforcement purposes or to determine the breach's scope.
+When a breach affects more than 500 California residents, the business must submit a sample notice to the Attorney General within 15 days.

 California's Delete Act and the DROP Platform

-The law established the Delete Request and Opt-Out Platform (DROP), a state-hosted website where California residents can submit a single deletion request that applies to every registered data broker in the state.
+The California Delete Act, signed in 2023, established the Delete Request and Opt-Out Platform (DROP), a state-hosted website where California residents can submit a single deletion request that applies to every registered data broker in the state.
 The DROP launched in January 2026.

 Data Broker Registration Requirements

-Other California Privacy Laws
+Other California Privacy Statutes

 California Online Privacy Protection Act (CalOPPA)

-The privacy policy must identify the categories of personal information collected, the categories of third parties with whom the information may be shared, the process for a consumer to review and request changes to their information, and how the operator notifies consumers of material changes to the policy.
+CalOPPA (Bus. & Prof. Code §§ 22575-22579), enacted in 2003, requires operators of commercial websites and online services that collect personal information from California residents to post a privacy policy.
+The policy must identify the categories of personal information collected, the categories of third parties with whom information may be shared, the process for consumers to review and request changes to their information, and how the operator responds to "Do Not Track" browser signals.

 Shine the Light Law